Rodrigodd/Rodrigodd.github.io/_posts/2023-08-02-gameroy-jit.md

 I will refrain from using any of them.

-But there is a big problem in trying to apply any non-trivial optimization, even the simple flag omission one: the fact that the CPU need to handle interrupts.
+But there is a big problem in trying to apply any non-trivial optimization, even the simple flag omission one: the fact that the CPU needs to handle interrupts.

 ## Interrupts